 We’ll start with some “universal” customer service tools, which are designed to give you functionality that covers the entire customer service experience.
 If you’re not sure what you need, or if you want something that can help you with a little bit of everything, one of these may be the right option:

 First, there’s Zendesk, which has been around for many years.
 It’s a robust tool with features for sales teams, customer support, and customer engagement.
 With it, you’ll get a built-in help desk, options for live chat, a way to develop your own knowledge base, and even a cloud call center.
 There’s a free plan available, but if you want to upgrade, plans start at $9 per month.
 The plans are flexible, so you should be able to find a perfect combination for your brand.
+It’s near the top of our list of customer engagement platforms!

 2. Help Scout.